 You are losing customers right now.
 Not because your service is bad or your prices are too high, but because someone called while you were on a job site, texted at 9pm, or emailed on a Sunday and never heard back.
 You already know you need help handling communication.
 The question is what kind of help.

 This is an honest comparison.
-We sell an AI assistant, so we will be upfront about that bias.
+We sell an AI assistant for small business for small business for small business for small business for small business for small business for small business for small business for small business, so we will be upfront about that bias.
 But we also know there are situations where a human receptionist is the better call.
 Here is what you need to know.

 What a Virtual Receptionist Does